Skip to content

 env_profile = os.getenv("DSPY_PROFILE")

-profile_to_load = profile_name if force or not env_profile else env_profile or "default"
+profile_to_load = profile_name or "default"

 loader = ProfileLoader(config_path=config_path) if config_path else ProfileLoader()